mjirv/JoinDB/README.md

 # JoinDB
 Spin up a data warehouse in under 5 minutes!

 JoinDB lets you easily join across all your databases and even CSVs in minutes.
-No complex ETLs or integration projects required!
+No complex ETLs or integration projects required.

 ### Setup
 1. Clone the repository onto your local machine